 The fire department IC may request mutual aid assistance locally through the respective local mutual aid association depending on where the incident occurs.
 Federal assistance should be requested through the USCG.
-Phone numbers for these resources are located in section 7000.
+Phone numbers for these resources are located in Part 7000 of this document.